How to apply

 The application deadlines for other Masters are:

-The School of Sociology and Social Policy operates a staged admissions process for MA Society, Culture and Media, with selection deadlines throughout the year.
+The School of Sociology and Social Policy operates a staged admissions process for MA Society, Culture and Media and MA Social and Public Policy, with selection deadlines throughout the year.

 If you apply before the application deadline for a particular stage (as shown in the table below), you will normally receive a response on or before the decision date for that stage.
 If you require an earlier decision in order to meet a scholarship deadline, please notify us through the My Enquiries section of the application portal once you have applied.